epfl-ada/ada-2020-project-milestone-p3-p3_spada/README.md

 # Where to take my talents to - a world happiness analysis

+## *Note: Need to download happiness.ipynb in order to view the interactive plots, viewing from GitHub does not show them*

 ## Abstract

 In the summer of 2010, in a much anticipated decision, NBA all-star Lebron James announced to the world that he would be taking his talents to South Beach to join the Miami Heat.
 This makes us question - is Miami, Florida really the best place for one to take their talents to?
 In this report, we analyze the World Happiness Report dataset to determine the top destinations around the world in terms of overall happiness.
 The happiness scores utilize data from the Gallup World Poll which collects answers in a Candril ladder survey format.
 Respondents are asked to think of a ladder with the best possible life for them being a 10, and the worst being a 0 and to rate their current lives on such scale.
 The dataset consists of over 150 countries from the years 2015 to 2020, consisting of features such as life expectancy, economic product, corruption and much more.
 While our travel decisions may not be as complicated as Lebron James’, we hope to analyze the dataset to effectively assess the past, current and future well-being of nations around the world.